SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 - Import AEM-Rapid-Pilot.zip as a new package into your Integration Suite tenant:
 	![CI Package import](img/CIPackageImport.png)

-## Step 2 - Setup/configure SAP AEM
+## Setup/configure SAP AEM broker service

 Duration: 0:20:00

-Create input queues for your integration flows:
+In this section we will create the required input queues for your integration flows.
 - Go to Cluster Manager -> {your service} -> Manage -> Queues - to open the Broker UI

-1. For the AEMBusinessPartnerAddressCheck flow, create:
+### A) - For the AEMBusinessPartnerAddressCheck flow, create:
     * CIBusinessPartnerChecker
       ![queue settings](img/CIBusinessPartnerChecker-queue-settings.png)
       ![queue settings pt2](img/CIBusinessPartnerChecker-queue-settings-pt2.png)